Evo Morales: Political ideology

-Figures in the Morales government have described the President's approach to politics as "Evoism" (Spanish: Evismo).
-From 2009, Morales has advocated "communitarian socialism", while political scientist Sven Harten characterized Morales' ideology as "eclectic", drawing ideas from "various ideological currents".
-Harten noted that whilst Morales uses fierce anti-imperialist and leftist rhetoric, he is neither "a hardcore anti-globalist nor a Marxist", not having argued for the violent and absolute overthrow of capitalism or U.S. involvement in Latin America.
+Figures in Morales' government described his political approach as "Evoism" (Spanish: Evismo).
+Political scientist Sven Harten characterized Morales' ideology as "eclectic", drawing ideas from "various ideological currents".
+Morales' economic policies have sometimes been termed "Evonomics" and focused on creating a mixed economy.
+Morales' government was part of the pink tide of left-leaning South American governments, becoming particularly associated with the hard left current of Venezuela and Cuba.
+It received praise for its pro-socialist stance among the international left, who took an interest in Bolivia under his leadership as a "political laboratory" or "a living workshop" for the development of an alternative to capitalism.

-Economically, Morales' policies have sometimes been termed "Evonomics" and have focused on creating a mixed economy.
-Morales' presidential discourse has revolved around distinguishing between "the people", of whom he sees himself as a representative, and the oppressive socio-economic elite and the old political class, whom he believes have mistreated "the people" for centuries.
+Like his allies Chavez and Correa, Morales was categorised as a populist.
+George Philip and Francisco Panizza noted that this was because he appealed "directly to the people against their countries' political and economic order, divided the social field into antagonistic camps and promised redistribution and recognition in a newly founded political order."
+Morales' presidential discourse revolved around distinguishing between "the people", of whom he saw himself as a representative, and the socio-economic elite and the old political class, whom he believes have mistreated "the people" for centuries.
 Morales sought to make Bolivia's representative democracy more direct and communitarian, through the introduction of referendums and a citizen-led legislative initiative.
-George Philip and Francisco Panizza wrote that like his allies Correa and Chávez, Morales should be categorized as a populist, because he appealed "directly to the people against their countries' political and economic order, divided the social field into antagonistic camps and promised redistribution and recognition in a newly founded political order."

-Various commentators have argued against categorizing the Morales administration as socialist.
-Bolivia's Marxist Vice President Álvaro García Linera says that Bolivia lacks the sufficiently large industrialized working class, or proletariat, to enable it to convert into a socialist society in the Marxist understanding of the word.
-Instead, he terms the government's approach "Andean and Amazonian capitalism".
-Marxist American sociologist James Petras has argued that Morales' government is neither socialist nor anti-imperialist, instead describing Morales as a "radical conservative" for utilizing socialist rhetoric while continuing to support foreign investment and the economic status of Bolivia's capitalist class, while British Trotskyist academic Jeffery R. Webber wrote that Morales was not a socialist and his government was "reconstituting neoliberalism", thereby rejecting "neoliberal orthodoxy" but retaining a "core faith in the capitalist market as the principal engine of growth and industrialization."
+From 2009, Morales advocated "communitarian socialism", although Harten noted that, despite his rhetoric, Morales was neither a "hardcore" anti-globalist or Marxist.
+Marxist commentators argued against categorising his government as socialist.
+Bolivia's Marxist Vice President Álvaro García Linera said that Bolivia lacks the sufficiently large industrialized working class, or proletariat, to become a socialist society in the Marxist understanding of the word.
+Instead, he termed the government's approach "Andean and Amazonian capitalism;" a development that would make it plausible for socialism to be fulfilled in Bolivia.

+British Marxist academic Jeffery R. Webber has argued that Morales was not a socialist and his government was "reconstituting neoliberalism", thereby rejecting "neoliberal orthodoxy" but retaining a "core faith in the capitalist market as the principal engine of growth and industrialization."
 Similarly, Aymara activist Felipe Quispe characterized Morales' government as "neoliberalism with an Indian [i.e. indigenous] face".